justeattech/JustEat.RAPPS.RecruitmentTest.App/Tech.Lead.TechTest.md

 8. Using [https://gomockingbird.com/mockingbird/](https://gomockingbird.com/mockingbird/) draw the architecture of a system you’ve been working on and you’re proud of.
 Describe all the moving pieces.
 Export to PNG and include it in the zip file.

-9. Provide a list of 5 technologies/frameworks/tools you could not live without.
+9. Write a list of 5 technologies/frameworks/tools you could not live without.

 10. Describe how web form authentication works in .NET.
 What are the moving pieces, try to be as detailed as possible.

+11. Describe the biggest challenge you had when hiring and growing your team